Guidelines for Reviewers

 Confidentiality

 Any manuscripts received for review must be treated as confidential documents.
 They must not be shown to or discussed with others except as authorized by the editors.
+This also applies to other reviewers’ comments to the author which are shared with all reviewers on decision.

 Standards of objectivity